flyinglightspeck/StandbyFLSs/README.md

 If anything went wrong with the bash command, simply run ``pip3 install -r requirements.txt`` in the root directory.
 If you are using IDE like PyCharm, you can download all the requirements with it.
 We recommend the use of PyCharm for running this software on a single laptop or server for evaluation purposes.
 By installing and using PyCharm, the single server version of software will execute on a wide range of operating systems ranging from macOS to Windows.

+# MTID
+Execute `./utils/cmp_shape.py` to compute the MTID for a collection of 3D point clouds (shapes) and reliability groups.
+The reliability groups may be computed using an algorithms such as k-Means or CANF.
+More formally, `./utils/cmp_shape.py` assumes:
+   * A text file that describes the 3D coordinates of a point cloud.
+We provide several point clouds in `./assets/pointcloud`: dragon.txt, hat.txt, and skateboard.txt.
+The variable `shapes` defines the point clouds that the program iterates.
+   * A .xlsx file that describes a reliability group computed for a shape using a grouping algorithm with a pre-specified group size.
+The name of a file is [shape]_[grouping algorithm]_[group size].xlsx.  `shape` is from the previous bullet, a grouping algorithm, group size is a value such as 3.
+In `./assets/pointcloud`, we provide files for the alternative shapes of the previous bullet, K-Means and CANF, and group sizes of {3, 5, 10, 20}.
+These files were computed separately and placed in the this `./assets/pointcloud`

+The output of executing `./utils/cmp_shape.py` includes:
+   * `./assets/mtid_report.csv` contains the minimum, median, and maximum MTID.
+It also computes other essential stats such as the minum, median, and maximum distance of a standby at the center of a group to each group member.
+This information is reported for each shape, grouping algorithm, and group size, i.e., a row of the `./assets/mtid_report.csv` file.
+   * `./assets/figures` contains a listing of figures for the different shapes, grouping algorithms, and group sizes.
+These figures show MTID, a histogram of group sizes constructed by a grouping algorithm, among others.

 ## Run Local